 - Add eggs to a separate small bowl.

-- Combine flour, cornmeal, seasoned bread crumbs and paprika into another small bowl and whisk together.
+- Combine flour, cornmeal, seasoned bread crumbs, paprika and cayenne into another small bowl and whisk together.

 - Begin by dipping okra into cornmeal and flour coating.